The Pros and Cons of No Interest Credit Cards

 Pros of No-Interest Credit Cards

 Some credit cards with 0% APR introductory rates on purchases and/or balance transfers also have additional rewards bonus programs.
-With a planned purchase, as in the example above, taking advantage of a rewards card could potentially mean earning money on the purchase.
+This might include a welcome offer and/or cash back or rewards points based on each dollar you spend.
+These extras can lead to even more savings.

-For example, you want to purchase a new chair that costs $500.
-After some research, you find a credit card offering an introductory rate of 0% APR for 15 months and a $200 rewards bonus after you spend $500 on purchases within the first three months of opening the account.
+For example, let’s say you want to purchase a new chair that costs $500.
+After some research, you find a credit card offering an introductory 0% APR for 15 months and a $200 rewards bonus after you spend $500 on purchases within the first three months of opening the account.
 You decide this will work for your financial situation, so you apply and are approved.
-After buying the furniture — paying for it with the new credit card — you pay the balance in full before the promotional period ends.
+After buying the chair with the new credit card, you pay the balance in full before the promotional period ends.

 With this example, not only would you have paid nothing in interest, you would also have netted $200 in rewards cash.